CodebuffAI/codebuff/web/src/components/docs/docs.knowledge.md

 - Simply returning raw content in computed fields is insufficient
 - Contentlayer needs to transform the MDX into executable code

+### MDX File Handling
+- Prefer dynamic imports over contentlayer computed fields for optional MDX files
+- Always handle missing MDX files gracefully with try/catch or existence checks
+- Example: For CTA content that may not exist in every category

 ### Navigation Components

 - Sidebar must handle both scroll and navigation